cosmos/sdk-tutorials/academy/3-my-own-chain/play-game.md

     }, nil
     ```

     The `Captured` and `Winner` information would be lost if you did not get it out of the function one way or another.
 More accurately, one would have to replay the transaction to discover the values.
-Better to be a good citizen and make this information easily accessible.
+It is best to make this information easily accessible.

 This completes the move process, facilitated by good preparation and the use of Ignite CLI.